Definition of Ongoing Employee

 - Independent contractor or employee?
 Determining which one to hire for the job.

 - Hiring independent contractors.
-What rules you need to know.
+The rules you need to know.

 - What are the best practices when determining an employee’s eligibility for medical leave?